-UK Aid Direct Community Partnership grants can be used to fund new, time-limited projects of up to 36 months (three years) duration.
+UK Aid Direct Community Partnership grants can be only be used to fund new, time-limited projects of up to 36 months (three years) duration.

-For the purpose of the UK Aid Direct programme, DFID defines consortium applications as those submitted by formal consortia only, i.e. where two or more organisations come together to create a new, formally constituted organisation, with its own organisational accounts.
+For the purpose of the UK Aid Direct programme, the Department for International Development (DFID) defines consortium applications as those submitted by formal consortia only; that is where two or more organisations come together to create a new, formally constituted organisation, with its own organisational accounts.

-Informal consortia, i.e. where two or more organisations work together on a specific project or initiative only, will be considered as partnerships, as defined in the How to apply section.
+Informal consortia – where two or more organisations work together on a specific project or initiative only – will be considered as partnerships, as defined in the partnerships and consortiums page.

 All formal consortium members must meet the UK Aid Direct Community Partnership applicant organisation eligibility criteria.